 Clock Moon Dial History

 The phase of the moon is still popular on modern mechanical clock movements.
-It is interesting to know why and when this started becoming a popular feature to add to grandfather clocks.
+It is interesting to know the clock moon dial history as to why and when the it became such a popular feature to add to grandfather clocks.

-Why it started
+Why it began

 In the late 1600's traveling took awhile and was also hazardous at night when it was dark.
 The people would depend on the light of the moon to see what they are doing when they were out.

-In the 1700's clocks started to have the hump on the top of the clock dial for the moon phase.
-The arched dial was able to accommodate the lunar display disk.
+In the 1700's clocks began to have the hump on the top of the clock dial for the moon phase.
+The dial arch was able to accommodate the lunar display disk.

-Some clock dials with the arch were produced with alternate animations besides the moon phase.
-Rocking ships and jumping deer figures among other things would rock back and forth.
+Some clock dials with the arch were made with alternate animations besides the moon phase.
+Ships and jumping deer figures among other things would rock back and forth.
 These animations did not have any practical functionality as the phase of the moon did.

 That is the history of the clock moon dial in its simplest form.
-Interesting how people lived and relied so heavily on there clocks back then.
+It is always interesting to see how people live and rely so heavily on their clocks back then.